vbhattaccmu/vbhattaccmu/README.md

 </p>

 I build performance-sensitive web 3.0 and distributed-systems infrastructure using **Rust, Go and C++**, with experience across blockchain execution and consensus clients.
-Used to work in AI and embedded systems in **C++ and Python**.
+Used to work in AI and embedded systems in **C++ and Python** in the past.

 ## Recent Selected Merged Contributions